Why It Matters:

 Industry-recognized credentials (IRCs) offer learners a competitive advantage in both postsecondary education and the labor market, and are a powerful tool for social mobility.
 These certifications demonstrate mastery of technical skills and signal to employers that a learner is ready to make a significant contribution from day one.
 When embedded into high school pathways, credentials can reduce the time and cost of future training, allowing learners to access higher-wage jobs earlier in life.

-However, not all credentials carry equal weight.
-Research shows that the overwhelming majority of industry-recognized credentials currently earned by students offer limited value in the labor market.
-An analysis of credential data from 30 states conducted by ExcelinEd and The Burning Glass Institute found that fewer than 20 percent of credentials earned by high school students aligned with those that were in demand by employers.
+However, it’s imperative to note that not all credentials carry equal weight.
+Research shows that the overwhelming majority of industry-recognized credentials currently earned by students offer limited to no value in the labor market.
+A 2020 analysis of credential data from 30 states, conducted by ExcelinEd and The Burning Glass Institute, found that fewer than 20 percent of credentials earned by high school students aligned with employer-in-demand credentials.
 Of the ten most frequently earned credentials, only three appeared among the top ten most in-demand.
 Many of the commonly earned credentials had little relevance to actual workforce needs.
-Given these findings, it is essential to prioritize high-quality industry-recognized credentials that are both rigorous and aligned with real labor market demand.
-Incentivizing the acquisition of credentials simply for their presence on paper is insufficient.

 Industry-recognized credentials (IRCs) give learners an advantage as they step into their futures, providing them with evidence of skills that hold value in both college and the workforce.
 When districts prioritize high-quality, high-value credentials and remove barriers to access, they ensure learners graduate not only with diplomas but also with credentials that open doors into a hopeful future.
 With all four pillars in place, College and Career Advising and Navigation, Dual Enrollment, Work-Based Learning, and Industry-Recognized Credentials, Future Ready Pathways create coherent, learner-centered systems that expand opportunity, close equity gaps, and prepare each learner with known, actionable steps for success, regardless of the path forward they choose.